-The Real-Time Anonymizer anonymizes location data for use in one or more use cases.
+Real-Time Anonymizer anonymizes location data for one or more use cases.
 Different use cases require different output data.
-So you can use and optimize the available anonymization methods to provide the maximum utility for a specific use case while privacy is protected.
+Hence, you can use and optimize the available anonymization methods to provide the maximum utility for a specific use case while privacy is protected.
 For example, the

 TrafficInformation use case requires sets of continuous probe points containing no major gaps (within the set of probe points).
 For this use case, the